beckastar/ladynerds_site/README.md

 $ pip install -r requirements.txt
 ```

+## How to Run the site locally:

 After you've installed Django:

 $ python manage.py runserver

 And now you can view the site locally at http://localhost:8000/

+## How to keep your repos in sync :

-Before you can sync any changes with the orginal repo, [configure your remote]
+Before you can make a pull request any changes with the orginal repo, [configure your remote]
 (https://help.github.com/articles/configuring-a-remote-for-a-fork/)

 [Get changes from the original repo](https://help.github.com/articles/syncing-a-fork/)

 *substitute "static" for "master" if updates are in that branch

+## General Stuff to keep in mind:

-And have fun!
+Have fun!
 - Check out the 'issues' for features that we'd like to work on, or are already working on.
 - If you do some work, submit a pull request and be sure to comment with whatever work you've done.
 This will make it easier for other folks to help without duplicating code
     - If you keep working, keep pushing!
 The pull request will keep updated.